 Each school that offers Pre-AP courses must name a Pre-AP Course Audit administrator.
 This is usually the principal or principal’s designee, and may be the Pre-AP coordinator.
+It is important for this person to be available during the summer months, as the Course Audit process must be completed before access to Pre-AP Classroom is provided.
 This person is responsible for finalizing Pre-AP Course Audit forms, renewing authorizations annually, and checking the Pre-AP Course Ledger each academic year to make sure it accurately lists their school’s Pre-AP course offerings.

 The Pre-AP Program has four unique implementation requirements that must be met in order to receive a Pre-AP course designation.

 To complete Course Audit, your school’s Pre-AP teachers and Pre-AP Course Audit administrator must attest to the following:

 - Pre-AP for All: Pre-AP frameworks and assessments serve as the foundation for all sections of the course at the school.

 - Note: Course Audit administrators may request a deferment for the Pre-AP for All requirement through Course Audit.
 To do so, they must first refrain from establishing any entry barriers (e.g., minimum test scores, previous grades, or teacher recommendation) that could hinder students’ participation in the Pre-AP course.
 Additionally, they must commit to developing a plan to expand Pre-AP access at their school over time.
 Please see the Pre-AP for All Planning Guide for additional information.

 - Course Frameworks: Teachers align classroom instruction to the course frameworks.

 - Assessments: Teachers administer at least 1 learning checkpoint per unit, and 4 performance tasks.